ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 Here, `spacy.NER.v2` points to a [`task`](https://spacy.io/api/large-language-models#tasks) with its own prompt.
 From there, you can check [the documentation](https://spacy.io/api/large-language-models#ner-v2) and cross-reference the template (tip: check the `template` argument in the docs).
 For NER, we have [this Jinja2 file](https://github.com/explosion/spacy-llm/blob/main/spacy_llm/tasks/templates/ner.v2.jinja).
-At runtime, our configuration maps to the Jinja2 template and pre-fill it with our settings.
+At runtime, `spacy-llm` maps our config to the Jinja2 template, thereby producing the final prompt sent to the LLM.

 Some `spacy-llm` tasks provide additional arguments such as `label_definitions` to explicitly describe a label to an LLM, and `examples` for few-shot prompting.
 The library covers most of the core NLP tasks such as NER, text categorization, and lemmatization.
-But, they recently added an NLU summarization task, so that's neat!

 ## Benchmarks